fast-reflexes/BirthdayProblem-Kotlin/README.md

     D [-n SAMPLES] [-p PROBABILITY] [-b] [-c] [-t] [-s] [-e] [-a] [-j] [--prec PREC]

 The meaning of the flags can be found in the table further up.
+An additional `--help` flag is also available to provide information.

 When using the project on the command-line, transitive dependencies need to be included manually.